Do VA Benefits Cover Addiction Treatment?

 Addiction Treatment Designed for Veterans

 AdCare is an approved non-VA medical provider in the VA’s community care network.
-If you have met the eligibility requirements and received approval for community care, you may be able to attend AdCare Rhode Island using your VA healthcare coverage.
+If you have met the eligibility requirements and received approval for community care, you may be able to attend AdCare Rhode Island using your VA benefits.

-This inpatient program is tailored around the common issues veterans face, including:
+This inpatient program is tailored around common issues Veterans face, including: